 Summary

-The Election Challenge is a nonpartisan assignment in which college students are challenged to apply psychological theory and research findings to persuade at least three people to vote for a political candidate of their choice.
+Election Challenge is a nonpartisan assignment in which college students are challenged to apply psychological theory and research findings to persuade at least three people to vote for a political candidate the student supports.
 The goals are to:

-1. Provide students with a hands-on learning experience
+1. Bring psychology alive with a hands-on learning experience

 2. Increase voting and civic engagement among young people